5g-empower/empower-enb-agent/README.md

 # Message Format

-The 5G-EmPOWER platform clearly decouples control-plane operations, which are left at the air interface, from management-plane operations, which are consolidated on top of the operating system layer (i.e., the SD-RAN controller).

-An agent is introduced in the eNodeB to implement the management actions defined by the operating system.
-Communication between the agent and the operating system happens over the protocol described in this readme,

-The 5G-EmPOWER protocol is layered on top of the Transmission Control Protocol (TCP) and can use the Transport Layer Security (TLS) protocol.
-The management planes should listen on TCP port 4433 for RAN elements that want to set up a connection.

-All the messages in OpenEmpower start with a common header.
+All the messages start with a common header.
 The format of the header is the following:

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
     | Version       |Flags          | <RESERVED>                    |